Solid Waste in the Midwest

 - Grants from funds budgeted by EPA's Office of Enforcement and Compliance Assistance

 - Grants from funds budgeted by the EPA's Open Dump Cleanup Task force

-- Grants from funds budgeted by the EPA's Office of Solid Waste & Emergency Response Innovations Initiative
+- Grants from funds budgeted by the EPA's Office of Solid Waste and Emergency Response Innovations Initiative

 - Grants from funds budgeted by the EPA's Tribal Hazardous Waste Grant account

 Many tribes have found creative ways to reduce and better manage municipal solid waste through a mix of practices that includes source reduction, recycling (including composting), and disposal.
-The resources on the national Environmental Protection in Indian Country, page contains a wealth of information on municipal solid waste management including:
+The resources on the national Environmental Protection in Indian Country page offer a wealth of information on municipal solid waste management, including:

 - Waste Reduction Tips for Hotels and Casinos in Indian Country

 - Training and Technical Assistance Directory for Tribal Solid Waste Managers